 Lightweight metals such as aluminum are increasingly displacing steel in order to make conventional (internal combustion engine) vehicles more environmentally friendly.
 As well, electric vehicles make extensive use of aluminum components to reduce weight and therefore maximize battery range.
-Exco's Casting and Extrusion segment, which comprises 43% of our revenues, is especially well positioned to benefit from this ongoing transition.
+Exco's Casting and Extrusion segment, which comprises 48% of our revenues, is especially well positioned to benefit from this ongoing transition.

 More recently, die-cast aluminum components and associated tooling has been increasing significantly in both size and complexity.
-Tesla has pushed the envelope in this regard, using die casting machines that are much larger than those used previously.
+Tesla has pushed the envelope in this regard, using die-casting machines that are much larger than those used previously.
 This enables Tesla to cast entire subframes of the vehicle rather than assembling numerous stamped metal components in the body shop, creating significant manufacturing efficiency gains.
+Other traditional

-We expect traditional OEMs will ultimately follow Tesla's lead over time in using these larger die-cast machines, and we are making significant additional investments in our people, equipment and processes to remain a leading supplier in this market.
+OEMs are following Tesla's lead in using these larger die-cast machines "giga presses."
+We are making significant additional investments in our people, equipment and processes to remain a leading supplier in this market.

 Our customers are also increasingly focused on improving their own productivity and our products are actively helping in this regard.
-For example, we are now regularly designing and incorporating 3D printed components into our moulds which greatly enhances the overall quality and performance of the die-cast process while reducing the use of steel, energy and transportation costs.
+For example, we design and incorporate 3D printed components into our moulds which greatly enhances the overall quality and performance of the die-cast process while reducing the use of steel, energy and transportation costs.
 Similarly, Castool has evolved their systems to provide less expensive, longer lasting, more energy efficient and safer products.
 The group focuses on making components and accessories that will increase the customers' tooling life while ensuring less scrap and energy consumption.
 In doing so, we promote a higher energy and material efficiency in the value chain of production, while the same service is being delivered to the end-consumer.